-Log all OUT operations to the file specified with "SET DEBUG <file>".

-Lise "SET NODERLIG" to close the file.
+LOG_IN LOG_OUT Log all IN operations to the file specified with "SET DEBUG <file>" Log all OUT operations to the file specified with "SET DEBUG <file>".
+Use "SET NODEBUG" to close the file.
 Also note that there is no logging if no file has been specified.